behonestar/service-discovery/README.md

 ## Worker
 - ### worker
-  Worker connects to the redis, and then set or get keys.
-It use `haproxy:80` as a hostname and a port of redis.
+  Worker uses `haproxy:80` as a `host:port` to connect to the Redis backend.
   ```sh
   $ cd worker
   $ docker build -t worker .